-This would be a great time to write or give you friends, family, or even co-workers a call, or even a lengthy email.
-More than showing off the luxe environs of your hotel room – jealous! – it’s also time to let them know that you are OK, as some weather events are reported on the news.
+This would be a great time to write or give you friends, family, or even co-workers a call.
+More than showing off the luxe environs of your hotel room – jealous!
+It’s also time to let them know you are ok as some weather events are reported on the news.
 Touching base gives everyone peace of mind.

 Fair warning though, you are going to be hit up for some souvenirs!

 And this brings us to our next suggestion…